Seneca Rocks

 le gourmet 5.4, front c 5.6, critter crack 5.6

+Located at South Peak, West Face, right at the end of the dreaded Stairmaster.
+Le Gourmet is a good warm-up or begginner lead.
 Critter Crack is less 'crack' than I expected, the good variety of footholds to either side of the crack explain its 5.6 rating.
-Although there's no way this is a 5.6.
-Objectively.
-It's just not.
+Although I do believe it is a very accurate old school 5.7 wearing a 5.6 hat.
+Climber beware!

 reeds creek